-- Place one in the position of directing, determining, reviewing or processing the work, job performance, or salary or pay of the other - Allow one to have any influence in the other's employment, promotion, transfer, salary administration, and other related management or personnel considerations - Present any other potential conflict of interest, particularly with respect to sensitive or confidential issues applicable relationship changes immediately to their manager.
-Winrock will make reasonable efforts to assign job duties to mitigate any conflict of interest, such as supervision by one of the other.
+- Place one in the position of directing, determining, reviewing or processing the work, job performance, or salary or pay of the other - Allow one to have any influence in the other's employment, promotion, transfer, salary administration, and other related

+- management or personnel considerations - Present any other potential conflict of interest, particularly with respect to sensitive or confidential issues - If employees become family members or establish a romantic relationship after their employment begins, employees must report any applicable relationship changes immediately to their manager.
+Winrock will make reasonable efforts to assign job duties to mitigate any conflict of interest.
+This includes ensuring no supervision by one or the other, and ensuring there is no influence of personnel or other decisions due to the relationship.